Felix Agnus

-Felix Agnus (4 July 1839 – 31 October 1925) was a French-born sculptor, newspaper publisher and soldier who served in the Franco-Austrian War and the American Civil War.
+Felix Agnus (4 May 1839 – 31 October 1925) (born Antoine-Felix) was a French-born sculptor, newspaper publisher and soldier who served in the Franco-Austrian War and the American Civil War.
 Agnus studied sculpture before enlisting to fight in the Franco-Austrian War.
 Upon the conclusion of the war, he travelled to the United States and again briefly worked as a sculptor.
 In 1861, upon the outbreak of the American Civil War, Agnus enlisted in the 5th New York Volunteer Infantry, and served with merit, rising to brevet brigadier-general before being mustered out of service.
 Agnus was then inspector general of the Department of the South and supervised the dismantling of Confederate forts.

 After the war, Agnus settled in Baltimore and worked for the Baltimore American, eventually becoming publisher of the paper.
 Charles Fulton, the previous publisher, was his father-in-law, Agnus having married Fulton's daughter Annie on 13 December 1864.
 As the publisher, Agnus was an original member of the Associated Press, and a prominent citizen in Baltimore.
 He was offered political positions, including as a United States Senator and a United States Consul, both of which he declined.
 He served on several local and national commissions.
 Agnus died in 1925.
 A funerary statue formerly placed on his grave, known as Black Aggie, is the subject of urban legends.

 Early years

-Felix Agnus was born in Lyon, France, on 4 July 1839, to Etienne Agnus and Anne née Bernerra Agnus.
+Felix Agnus was born in Lyon, France, on 4 July 1839, to Felix-Etienne Agnus and Anne née Bernerra Agnus.
 He was educated at College Jolie Clair, near Paris, and, in 1852, set out on a voyage around the world for four years.
 Upon returning, Agnus studied sculpting.
 He abandoned school to fight in the Franco-Austrian War.
 He served in the 3rd Regiment, and fought in the Battle of Montebello.
 When the war ended in 1859, he emigrated from France first to Newport, Rhode Island, and later New York City, where he worked for Tiffany and Company.